JamesEllerbee/SALT2/README.md

 - 3 Ticket (equivalent to hearts)
 - Getting hit removes a Ticket
 - On losing all Ticket
     - Die, Respawn in same spot
     - Decrement score by fixed amount and reset number of ticket
     - Invulnerbility frames
         - 1 seconds after taking damage
         - 3 seconds after respawning
-- Melee elimination gives back ticket
+- Melee elimination gives back ticket (Why?
+Is Meleeing that difficult?)
-- Some object may give tickets back
+- Some objects may give tickets back

 ## Audio, music, sound effects
+---TODO Add something  ---

+## Physics
 ---
+### Godot Kinematicbody
+    - Feel like metal slug
+    - Heavy reuse of existing solutions

 ## Help System
 ---
 ### Start of level
-- Controls drawn into
+- Controls drawn into environment (A la binding of isaac)

+### Persistence
+- Local Leaderboard [NC]

+### Cheats and Easter Eggs
+- Environment reacts to projectiles [NC]